 In Northern Ireland, they are a common law offence and are underpinned in legislation by four different Acts, which also used to apply in England and Wales but were repealed in 2008.
 We are actively campaigning to see these offences abolished.
 In 2019 we succeeded in getting Sinn Fein, the Social Democratic and Labour Party, the Alliance Party, the Green Party, and the People Before Profit Alliance to commit to repeal, with the UUP still developing policy on the matter, and only the DUP opposed.

 In Scotland, our sister charity Humanist Society Scotland is running an active campaign to see the blasphemy laws repealed there.
-In 2018, they succeeded in getting the SNP to adopt party policy supporting repealing the laws, but no proposals have been brought forward since then to actually do this.
+In 2018, they succeeded in getting the SNP to adopt party policy supporting repealing the laws and in 2020, the Scottish Government announced it will abolish the common law offence of blasphemy in Scotland as part of a new bill to modernise hate crime law.

 The UN Special Rapporteur on Freedom of Religion and Belief, Ahmed Shaheed, has recommended the repeal of blasphemy laws globally, because maintaining such laws is a violation of human rights and legitimises the violent persecution of religious minorities and the non-religious in totalitarian regimes.
 In 13 such regimes, blasphemy or apostasy is punishable by death and in a further 47 a person can be imprisoned.
+The 13 countries which maintain the death penalty for blasphemy or apostasy are Afghanistan, Brunei, Iran, Malaysia, Maldives, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, United Arab Emirates, and Yemen.
 Therefore, even if a law has not recently been used to prosecute an individual, its maintenance on statute books has negative consequences for human rights around the world.

 In recognition of the harm that blasphemy laws cause around the world, the UK Government repealed these laws in England and Wales in 2008, and in 2015 Humanists International founded the End Blasphemy Laws campaign, of which we are an active member.
 Since then, the campaign has succeeded in persuading Denmark, Norway, Iceland, Republic of Ireland, Malta, France, New Zealand, Canada, and Greece to all repeal their blasphemy laws, with Spain committing to doing the same.